robbintt/outlines/references/rust_plan.md

 ## The Plan

+### Todo

-Go through the book (2nd edition) and check out the community maintained git repo.
+- Go through the book (2nd edition) and check out the community maintained git repo.

-Skip the examples for now because I've already run them once.
+- Skip the examples for now because I've already run them once.

+### Done

-Learn about `rustup` and how to maintain your `rust` toolchain.
+- Learn about `rustup` and how to maintain your `rust` toolchain.
 Hopefully build an analogy to `python-virtualenv`.

 ## Ingesting Anthologies and Aggregators of Rust Information

 ## More Resource Compilations to Ingest